Top Nav

 Mikajy Natiora undertaking outreach in a local school.

-Mikajy Natiora protects Madagascar’s endemic biodiversity by combining ecological research and local community involvement; they currently focus their work on northwest Madagascar in the region surrounding the Sahamalaza Iles Radama National Park.
-Evidence of the importance of this young organization’s work can be found in the fact that it has been funded by over a half-dozen prestigious foundations including the Van Tienhoven Foundation for International Nature Protection, the Mohamed bin Zayed Species Conservation Fund, and the Rufford Foundation.
+Mikajy Natiora protects Madagascar’s endemic biodiversity by combining ecological research and local community involvement.
+We currently focus our work on northwest Madagascar in the region surrounding the Sahamalaza Iles Radama National Park.
+We are funded by several foundations including the Van Tienhoven Foundation for International Nature Protection, the Mohamed bin Zayed Species Conservation Fund, and the Rufford Foundation.

 Carnival Mikajy Natiora